 AVOID PAYING DOUBLE REAL ESTATE COMMISSION RATES

-Falling into the trap of paying double commission is something to be aware of before you sign an agency agreement with a real estate company to sell your home.
+Being liable for paying double commission is something all vendors should be aware of before signing an agency agreement with a real estate company to sell your property.

 Commission disputes are often referred to the Real Estate Authority for resolution using their complaints process so it's important you understand the pitfalls as it is a grey area.

 If you've had your house listed for sale with a real estate agent but have not sold it and are now intending to list with a different property agent, you need to be wary of being charged double real estate commission rates (one to the first agent and one to the new agent).